mytkymt/mytkymt/content/authors/admin/_index.md

 - Visitors
 ---

-Yamato Miyatake is a master's student at Osaka University.
-His research interests include AR/VR/MR, Human-Computer Interaction, Haptics.
+Yamato Miyatake is a master's student of [Sato laboratory](https://www.sens.sys.es.osaka-u.ac.jp/ "Sens Laboratory") at Osaka University.
+His research interests include AR/VR/MR, Human-Computer Interaction, and Haptics.

+He was a chrysanthemum scout of the scout association of Japan and received grants by Tobitate Japan Scholarship Program.

+He likes making and eating srilankan Rice & Curry, making coffee and tea, playing basketball, and thinking about something new.